Discover how SYNRIBO, a protein

 SYNRIBO® (omacetaxine mepesuccinate) for Injection,

-or accelerated phase chronic myeloid leukemia (CML) who are no longer responding
+accelerated phase chronic myeloid leukemia (CML) who are no longer responding to, or

-to, or who could not tolerate, two or more tyrosine kinase inhibitors (TKIs).
-SYNRIBO
+who could not tolerate, two or more tyrosine kinase inhibitors (TKI).

 Low Blood Counts: SYNRIBO is associated with low blood counts (myelosuppression)